-The Australian Government provides funds for Short Term Emergency Assistance (STEA) to assist non-government schools in the event of an unexpected circumstance causing severe, temporary financial difficulty, where the eligible school has exhausted all other sources of assistance.
+The Australian Government provides funds for Short Term Emergency Assistance (STEA) to aid non-government schools in the event of an unexpected circumstance causing severe, temporary financial difficulty, where the eligible school has exhausted all other sources of assistance.

-In 2010 the Australian Government set aside an amount of \$1 107 000 under the STEA Program for non-government schools.
-Following assessment of applications, an amount of \$165 250 has been distributed to eligible applicants.
-Funds were made available under Section 87 of the Act.
+In 2011 the Australian Government set aside an amount of \$1 229 000 under the STEA Programme for non-government schools.
+No funds were distributed under this programme in 2011.